beyang/sgbl/README.md

 ## Configuration

-You can configure `sg` to search over multiple [Sourcegraph](https://about.sourcegraph.com) and specify specific repositores.
+You can configure `sg` to work with private [Sourcegraph](https://about.sourcegraph.com) instances in addition to Sourcegraph.com.

-Do this by saving a `json` file to `~/.sg-config` with the following shape:
+To do this, save a JSON file like the following to `~/.sg-config`:

 ```json
 {